 Josiah was "of legal age" on 17 Nov 1788 when he deposed in a Strafford County court case between Jonathan Yeaton and Mussey Gould regarding a delivery of hay he had made in Sep 1787.
 He transported it from Charles Baker of Middleton to Jonathan Yeaton's barn in Rochester.
 [Strafford County Superior Court, case 1788-33] The statement that he was of "legal age" might imply that he was young and the court was verifying that he was old enough to testify.
 If that is the case it puts doubt on the 1749 guesstimate for his year of birth.

 On 29 Jun 1789 Josiah York of Middleton, husbandman, deeded land to Nicholas Austin of Middleton, yeoman, for 90 pounds.
 This land was described as being lot number 36 in the second division of Middleton.
 The acreage was not mentioned.
 His wife Hannah gave up her right to her dower thirds.
 Witnesses were Thomas and Charles Baker.
 Josiah signed and Hannah made her mark and they acknowledged their deed on 22 Dec 1789.
-[Strafford Deeds, 12:52-3] Which Josiah this pertains to is uncertain, but the 1790 census only has one Josiah in town, so does seem likely that this applies to him and the older Josiah had since died.
+[Strafford Deeds, 12:52-3] Which Josiah this pertains to is uncertain, but the 1790 census only has one Josiah in town, and his wife's name was Hannah, so does seem likely that this applies to him and the older Josiah had since died.

 His probable family in the 1790 census of Middleton consists of 2 males over 16, 5 males under 16 and 3 females.